 VLADIMIR: I don’t understand.

 ESTRAGON: Use your intelligence, can’t you?
 Vladimir uses his intelligence.

 VLADIMIR: (finally).
 I remain in the dark.

-Magnets have been tried as therapeutic materials for centuries.
+ASIDE: Magnets have been tried as therapeutic materials for centuries.
 In the late 1700’s, Franz Anton Mesmer held sessions using magnets as healing devices and captivated a certain segment of the upper crust of Paris (none of whom are alive today).
 However, magnets – whether they are static or pulsing – have failed to show effectiveness for any of the conditions for which they have been said to help.
-They’re found in barns everywhere.
+However, they’re found in barns everywhere.
 The ones that hold paper onto message boards are the most useful (for holding up messages).